 201 Kissing Tree Lane, San Marcos, Texas 78666

-Large 55+ Community of Kissing Tree in the Texas Hill Country Has Single Family Homes, a Variety of Architectural Styles, a Restaurant, a Golf Course and Much More
+Kissing Tree, a Large 55+ Community in the Lush Texas Hill Country, Has Single Family Homes, Paired Homes, a Restaurant, a Golf Course and Much More

 Kissing Tree, a large 55+ community in San Marcos, an inviting Texas Hill Country town, is the brainchild of Brookfield Residential, a company whose building practices emphasize efficiency and sustainability.
-The development's first phase is underway.
+Construction began in 2016 and continues today.

-When complete, Kissing Tree will have 3,200 single family homes and be the largest community of its kind in the state.
-Floor plans range from about 1,450 square feet to about 3,513 square feet.
-Floor plans include a gourmet kitchen, a lanai, an optional den, up to three bedrooms, a two to three car garage, and ample storage space.
+When complete, Kissing Tree will have 3,200 single family homes and paired homes.
+It will be the largest community of its kind in the state.
+Floor plans range from about 1,400 square feet to about 3,500 square feet and may include a gourmet kitchen, a lanai, an optional den, up to four bedrooms and three baths, a two to three car garage, and ample storage space.
 Architectural styles include variations on farmhouse, Mediterranean, contemporary and more.

-Prices begin in the high-$200,000s.
-Please verify these prices as they are subject to change.
+Prices begin in the mid-$300,000s.
+The HOA ranges from about $238 per month to $412 per month depending on the home style.
+Please verify these prices with a Realtor as they are subject to change.

 The heart of Kissing Tree is a clubhouse with a fitness center, an indoor pool, a billiards room, hobby studios, a food studio, and game rooms.
 A biergarten, a patio, fire pits, and a BBQ area surround the clubhouse.
 Other outdoor amenities include 15 miles of trails, an 18-hole putting course, an 18-hole golf course, and courts for tennis as well as pickleball.